primeagen-rustaceans/content/files/en-us/webassembly/rust_to_wasm/index.md

 }
 ```

-The bit inside the `#[ ]` is called an "attribute", and it modifies the next statement somehow.
+The thing inside the `#[ ]` is called an "attribute", and it modifies the next statement somehow.
 In this case, that statement is an `extern`, which tells Rust that we want to call some externally defined functions.
 The attribute says "wasm-bindgen knows how to find these functions".

 The third line is a function signature, written in Rust.
 It says "the `alert` function takes one argument, a string named `s`."